-November 23 - Saskatoon was designed a "Cultural Capital" for Canada for 2006.
+November 23 - Saskatoon was designated a "Cultural Capital" for Canada for 2006.

-December 7 - The sale of land and a \$1 million grant was approved, paving the way for Persephone Theatre's new live performance theatre on River Landing.
+December 7 - The sale of land and \$1 million grant was approved, paving the way for Persephone Theatre's new live performance theatre on River Landing.

 December 12 - Parcel on River Landing was sold to Remai Ventures Inc. for the development of a hotel/spa complex.

-December 31 - Saskatoon rang in its centennial year with a New Year's Eve concert and bonfire on 3rd Avenue in front of City Hall.
+December 31 - Saskatoon ran in its Centennial year with a NYE concert and bonfire on 3rd Avenue, in front of City Hall.

-2006 January 1 - Launch of Saskatoon's centennial year.
+January 1 - Launch of Saskatoon's centennial year.